Pancreatic Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Incidence and Mortality

 The incidence of pancreatic cancer has markedly increased over the past several decades.
-It ranks as the fourth leading cause of cancer death in the United States.[1]
+In the United States, it ranks as the fourth leading cause of cancer death in men and the third leading cause of cancer death in women.[1]
 Despite the high mortality rate associated with pancreatic cancer, its etiology is poorly understood.

 Risk Factors